mrc0mmand/ttirssi/README.md

         * `-listall` - list all IDs (valid and invalid) along with their category/feed names and their validity status
 * `ttirssi_reload` - reloads internal structures and loads new values of `ttirssi_*` settings

+## UI
+* Optionally you can enable statusbar item `ttirssi_status`, which will show you how much time the last update took
+    * For instance command `/statusbar topic -after topicbarstart ttirssi_status` places status indicator at the beginning of the topic bar
+    * More info about `statusbar` command can be found in the [official irssi documentation](https://irssi.org/documentation/startup/#statusbar)

 ![ttirssi screenshot](/../assets/assets/ttirssi.png?raw=true)